-There was no primary data available for transport to end-of-life, therefore this is assumed as 50km for landfill.
+There was no primary data available for transport to end-of-life, therefore this is assumed as 50km for landfill and 200km for recycling.

 The product is made almost completely from recycled material, and whilst the board is fully recyclable, a conservative scenario of landfill disposal has been assumed due to limited primary data and no benefit is claimed.